 “True vegans may want to stand apart and be acknowledged as a separate group, but it’s the flexitarians who will drive the plant-based-eating revolution.”

-And it’s this group of flexitarians alongside their vegan counterparts that represent a growing opportunity for the out of home market, with a 388% increase in vegan takeaway meals sold between 2016-2018.
+And it’s this group of flexitarians alongside their vegan counterparts that represent a growing opportunity for the out of home market, with Deliveroo reporting a 187% in vegan takeaway orders throughout 2020.
 With High street brands like Burger King and KFC offering vegan based foods, high end Chefs are looking for true innovation in plant based eating.

 “Young chefs are definitely much more open to plant based food.
 There’s a lot more information and inspiration out there now, which they’re using to learn and grow from.
 They’re a lot more aware of what’s going on and the challenge that lies before them.
 And they’re embracing that challenge, learning new techniques and experimenting with ways to create delicious plates using plant based ingredients.
 I think that’s a very positive thing.”